macster110/aipam/README.md

 There are multiple libraries usedc in AIPAM without whihc the program would simply not be feasible to build.

+A fast and native Java [implementation of the t-SNE algorithm](https://github.com/lejon/T-SNE-Java)

+The excellent [controlsfx](http://fxexperience.com/controlsfx/) library for extra JavaFX bits and pieces.

+[JMetro](https://github.com/JFXtras/jfxtras-styles) for styling the app with fluent design theme

+[Apache Commons Math 3](http://commons.apache.org/proper/commons-math/) for the fast fourier transform and plenty of other useful functions

 [alg4](https://github.com/kevin-wayne/algs4) for the solving the assignment problem, i.e. taking clustered points from t-SNE and assigning them to a grid.

 [MatFileRW](https://github.com/diffplug/matfilerw) for writing and reading .mat files.
 This allows integration of the Java code with MATLAB/Octave